Ich73/TranslationToolkit/README.md

 This script is used to download the latest patches from the repository, copy the required original files from the extracted CIA and run the `AP` script.

 The script requires you to specify the following values:
-  * `Download URL`: The url for downloading all patches as a zip file.
+  * `Download URL or Zip File`: The url for downloading all patches as a zip file, or the full path to a local zip file.
   * `CIA Folder`: The folder containing the extracted CIA file.

 _Options:_